Federico-I/F.I-Portfolio-Website/README.md

 # F.I-Portfolio-Website

-My Portfolio is not completed yet, i am currently working on it.
+My Portfolio is not completed yet beacuse I am currently working on it.